yessine1mallouli/devops-interview/README.md

 If you're there it means you've succesfully passed the first interview, congratulations :)

-**It is now time to demonstrate your amazing skills !**
+**It is now time to demonstrate your amazing skills!**

-Don't worry if you don't already know all the tools we will be using through this exercise: reading documentation and learning is a part of it !
+Don't worry if you don't already know all the tools we will be using through this exercise: reading documentation and learning is a part of it!
 Depending on your knowledge of the several tools, this exercise may take about 1-4 hours.

 There will be 4 steps, and the two last ones are optional: we don't expect you to finish all steps if you're completely unfamiliar with some concepts.